France's Macron says arrest of the head of the Telegram messaging app wasn’t political

 Russian government officials have expressed outrage at Durov’s arrest, with some calling it politically driven and saying it showed the West’s double standard on freedom of speech.

-Representatives for Durov, a dual citizen of France and Russia, couldn’t be immediately reached for comment.
+The demonstrations prompted Russian authorities to clamp down on the digital space, and Telegram and its pro-privacy rhetoric offered a convenient way for Russians to communicate and share news.

+Telegram also continues to be a popular source of news in Ukraine, where both media outlets and officials use it to share information on the war, and deliver missile and air raid alerts.

-In a statement posted on its platform, Telegram said it abides by EU laws including the digital services act, and its moderation is “within industry standards and constantly improving.”
+In a statement posted on its platform after his arrest, Telegram said it abides by EU laws, and its moderation is “within industry standards and constantly improving.”

 “It is absurd to claim that a platform or its owner are responsible for abuse of that platform,” Telegram’s post said.
 “Almost a billion users globally use Telegram as means of communication and as a source of vital information.
 We’re awaiting a prompt resolution of this situation.
 Telegram is with you all.”